Many parents of our infant patients here at Lifespan ask “why does my baby have a flat spot on their head”?

-“Plagiocephaly” is a general term used to describe an abnormal shape of the skull.
+“Plagiocephaly” is a general term that describes an abnormal shape of the skull.

 There are two forms of plagiocephaly.